-The "change is impossible" discourse argues any strong climate policy will inevitably impinge on current ways of life or run against human nature, to the extent that its implementation is doomed to failure.
-This discourse reifies the current state of things, and denies societies have the ability to organize large socio-economic transformations.
+The "change is impossible" discourse argues any strong climate policy will inevitably impinge on current ways of life or run against human nature, to the extent that its implementation is doomed to failure (Lamb et al., 2020).
+This discourse reifies the current state of things, and denies societies have the ability to organize large socioeconomic transformations.
 Rather than searching for a way to overcome these challenges, those who claim "change is impossible" suggest surrendering, or at best adapting, to climate change.
-This discourse can be paired with those that "push non-transformative solutions" to draw focus away from stringent transformative policies and towards technology or market-based measures with minimal forceful interventions.
+This discourse can be paired with those that "push nontransformative solutions" to draw focus away from stringent transformative policies and towards technology or market-based measures with minimal forceful interventions.